‘There is nothing more unequal than the equal treatment of unequal people.’

 And yet a third answer is that this clean, lawful Arcadia was created through a millennial process of theft, subjugation, deception on a unspeakable scale and mass-murder; infamies too extensive to catalogue and, for many, to even consider.

-Let’s take one example of millions, this guy:
+Let’s take one example of many thousands, this guy:

 This is a picture of the 6th Duke of Sutherland, John Egerton and Mertoun House, where he lives.
 He’s dead now — can’t find a photograph of the 7th Duke, Francis Egerton, for some reason — but anyway the Sutherlands are worth £30 million and his assets include a billion pounds in fine art treasures.
 Where did they get their money?
 If you’re Scottish I probably don’t need to tell you who the first Duke of Sutherland was — it was this guy, pictured here with his wife: